-Andrea can expand protected areas to save manta rays in one of the most biodiverse areas of marine megafauna in all of Africa.
+Andrea can expand protected areas to save manta rays in one of the most biodiverse area of marine megafauna in all of Africa.

-Andrea is a Conservation Biologist, Principal Scientist and Co-founder of Marine Megafauna Foundation.
-Her work involves:
+Andrea is a Conservation Biologist, Principal Scientist and the Co-founder of Marine Megafauna Foundation.

-Using photography and cutting edge technology like underwater camera traps and aerial drones, Andrea documents and researches the hidden life of manta rays.
+Andrea uses photography and cutting edge technology like underwater camera traps and aerial drones to document and research the lives of manta rays.